 Virtually unknown outside of Hawaii, this healing system combines a light touch with mental focus and feedback for amazingly fast and deep results.
 Kahi Loa came from the healing traditions of the Kahili family that taught Serge King.
 Serge taught it to us as a compliment to the Lomi Lomi Nui because of its flexibility and adaptability.
 The elements of Nature work with the practitioner and receiver to remind us of our interconnectedness and mutual love.
 Kahi Loa doesn’t use oil so it can be done in more situations, even without a massage table.
 It can be done as a complete session or any portion, and still, be very effective!

-Huna is the original Hawaiian arts and sciences of spiritual development.
+Huna is the original arts and sciences of spiritual development inspired by Polynesian traditions.
 Sometimes these teachings are called “Ho’omana”.
 “Ho’o” means “to make” and “Mana” means life force, equivalent to “Ki” (as in Aikido), “Chi” (as in Tai Chi), or “Kundalini/Shakti” in the Sanskrit language, so “Ho’omana” means “empowerment” or “to empower.
-It is a very practical toolset for empowering and achieving our full potential.

 The teaching called “Huna” or “Ho’omana” was presented in this form by Serge Kahili King in his books and during his lectures as a practical toolset for empowerment and achieving our full mental and spiritual potential.